-2019 is historically significant – it represents the 400th anniversary – 1619 – of when enslaved Africans arrived in Hampton, Virginia aboard a Dutch ship.
+2020 represents the 401st anniversary – 1619 – of when enslaved Africans arrived in Hampton, Virginia aboard a Dutch ship.
 They were the first Africans on record to be forcibly settled as involuntary laborers in the North American British Colonies.

 The street festival kick-off is at 12 pm on the 6300 block of Germantown Avenue.
 Throughout the day, enjoy child and family-friendly activities.
 Shop among a host of vendors amid a historical and cultural marketplace, view exhibits on freedom throughout the block, enjoy performance artists, learn about our culture and history through re-enactments, experience the work of fine artists and craftsmen, and sample a variety of dishes at food trucks!
 The Beer and Hard Cider Garden will be set up to offer a variety of adult drinks.
-Bring your young ones to the Children’s Village where activities will keep them occupied and include engaging activities: petting “baby goats,” face painting, moon bounce, arts, and crafts!
-A panel discussion will highlight Philadelphia and Pennsylvania’s high incarceration rates of women and girls and its impact on families and the community.
-The panel will provide an overview of this crisis – and present strategies that will educate, empower, and engage neighbors to increase awareness and act to address this social injustice.
+Bring the young ones to the Children’s Village where activities will keep them occupied and include engaging activities: petting “baby goats,” face painting, moon bounce, arts, and crafts!
+A panel discussion will be determined at a later date.

 Advance registration and payment are required to participate as a vendor in the festival.
 FOOD/DRINK vendors, you MUST have a current permit from the City of Philadelphia to vend: http://phlevents.org/applications